EU-US Privacy Shield Privacy Statement

 Innodata may collect or receive Personal Data from individuals, such as employees of its customers, in the course of providing or prospecting its services to its customers, and Innodata may use and/or disclose such information in furtherance of providing or prospecting its services or for purposes of Innodata’s business operations.

-In the event Innodata collects Personal Data directly from individuals in the EU, and unless an exception applies, it shall offer the individuals the opportunity to choose (opt-out) as to whether their Personal Data is (i) to be disclosed to a third-party (see “Onward Transfer” section below); or (ii) to be used for a purpose other than the purpose for which the Personal Data was originally collected or subsequently authorized by the individuals.
-For Sensitive Information Innodata collects directly from individuals in the EU, and unless an exception applies, Innodata will provide individuals the opportunity to affirmatively or explicitly consent (opt-in) to the disclosure of the Sensitive Information for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individuals.
+In the event Innodata collects Personal Data directly from individuals in the EU or UK, and unless an exception applies, it shall offer the individuals the opportunity to choose (opt-out) as to whether their Personal Data is (i) to be disclosed to a third-party (see “Onward Transfer” section below); or (ii) to be used for a purpose other than the purpose for which the Personal Data was originally collected or subsequently authorized by the individuals.
+For Sensitive Information Innodata collects directly from individuals in the EU or UK, and unless an exception applies, Innodata will provide individuals the opportunity to affirmatively or explicitly consent (opt-in) to the disclosure of the Sensitive Information for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individuals.

 In the event Innodata is acting as an agent and/or on behalf of a customer entity and does not receive Personal Data or Sensitive Information directly from the individual who is the subject of the information, it will use or disclose such information only to the extent permitted or required by law or the customer entity pursuant to the contract with the customer entity.
 Innodata shall treat information as Sensitive Information where it receives the information from a third party and the third-party treats and identifies the information as Sensitive Information.